 Do Not Badmouth Your Ex

 Children and teens are on social media constantly so this is not a platform to badmouth your ex.
 Your ex could have been a terrible person but there is no reason to speak negatively about your child’s parent.
+The conflict may have even involved your children to a point where you had to change their last name legally, and you might not even speak to your ex now, but that doesn’t mean you have the right to create even more toxicity by badmouthing them.
 Too many conflicts make their way onto social media and can turn ugly quite quickly.
 This can even hurt you in a professional sense as berating someone on social media does not represent a company in a positive light.
 The courtroom is the place where you can allow those in attendance to know how you were treated.
 Social media fights in the comments section can accomplish nothing but can have quite a few negative consequences.